stuntkit/StuntKit_modules/readme.md

     * Removes quality limitations in DirectX mode, when using Radeon graphics card
 * `skDebug`
     * Attempts to get last DirectX error and dave it in `log.txt` file
-* `skWin10`
+* `skFreeze`
-    * Removes 0.5s freeze every 7m9.5s
+    * Removes 0.5s freezes every 3-20 minutes (depending on the computer)
+        * Under Windows 10, the game freezes every 7m9.5s

 # Installation and usage

 1. Download [`skScreen.dll`](https://github.com/Halamix2/StuntKit_modules/releases/tag/v0.0.2a) and put it in the same folder as `StuntGP.exe`
-2. Download [`StuntKit.zip`](https://github.com/Halamix2/StuntKit/releases/tag/0.0.1) and unpack files in the same folder as `StuntGP.exe`
+2. Download any of the modules (e.g. [`StuntKit.dll`](https://github.com/Halamix2/StuntKit/releases/)) and put files in the same folder as `StuntGP.exe`
-3. If you want to play the game in resolution greater than 2048px (e.g. 2560x1440), download [LegacyD3DResolutionHack](https://github.com/UCyborg/LegacyD3DResolutionHack/releases/tag/v1.0.0), and unpack it in the same folder as `StuntGP.exe`
+3. If you want to play the game in resolution greater than 2048px (e.g. 2560x1440), download  [`StuntKit.dll`](https://github.com/Halamix2/StuntKit/releases/) and [LegacyD3DResolutionHack](https://github.com/UCyborg/LegacyD3DResolutionHack/releases/tag/v1.0.0), unpack it and put the files in the same folder as `StuntGP.exe`
-4. Edit `game.cfg` (if it doesn't exist, run `config.exe`) with a text editor, edit lines `DISPLAYRESWIDTH` and `DISPLAYRESHEIGHT` with requested resolution.
+4. Edit `game.cfg` (if it doesn't exist, run `config.exe`) with a text editor, update lines `DISPLAYRESWIDTH` and `DISPLAYRESHEIGHT` with desired resolution.
-5. Run `StuntKit_D3D.exe` or `StuntKit_Glide.exe`, depending on wanted graphics API.
+5. Run `StuntKit_D3D.exe` or `StuntKit_Glide.exe`, depending on used graphics API.
+If you don't know which one you should use, I suggest `stuntKit_D3D.exe`.
 These programs will load all `sk*.dll` modules and start the game.

 ![skScreen screenshot](https://i.imgur.com/xLSMScZ.png)